raspy135/Qun-mk2/README.md

 To load session, press SHIFT + LOOPER PLAY when you are not in System mode or Granular mode.
 Current session number "Session:0001" will be indicated.
 Turn dial to select the session you want to load.

+You can import WAV files to session.
+Put WAV files under "import" folder.
+Folder structure is supported so you can make subfolders to organize samples.
+WAV format has to be **16-bit, 48000Hz, Mono**.
+Otherwise "Format error" message is shown.

+To import file, set proper BPM first, then press SHIFT + LOOPER PLAY + [1-3] button.
+[1-3] button corresponds the destination track.
+If the wav sample is more than the maximum track length (about 25 sec), the data is trimmed to the closest the end of the measure.

+If you have existing recordings in the session, WAV file will be cut to the current scene's looper length.
+You can use empty recorded track just to cut the WAV file to match the loop length.

 If you want to load older than recent 32 session, you can press NO / OK button to scroll the number.

 ## Preset bucket

 The synth has 8 preset buckets to recall preset quickly.
 This is very powerful feature with looper.

+Bucket information is automatically saved with Session when looper is stopped.

 Each bucket contains one preset and 8 sequencer pattern.
 In order to switch between bucket, press MODE PLAY + [1-8] buttons.